aawajjoshi/Geometry-ArcMap-Script/README.md

 # Geometry-ArcMap-Script

-##ArcMap scripts to work with geometric location.
+## ArcMap scripts to work with geometric location.

 This project works with geometric locations (coordinates).
 There are a total of six scripts in this project which are named accordingly with their function.

+## Built With

+All scripts in this project are written in Python.

+## Notes

-Scripts 'Creating point features', 'Creating line features', and 'Working with arrays' were written to be excuted on a basemap of **Northwest Missouri State University**.
+* Scripts 'Creating point features', 'Creating line features', and 'Working with arrays' were written to be excuted on a basemap of **Northwest Missouri State University**.
-Script 'Mapping DC homicide (2011)' utilizes 'crime_incidents_2011_CSV.csv' to map the homicide cases in DC as points.
+* Script 'Mapping DC homicide (2011)' utilizes 'crime_incidents_2011_CSV.csv' to map the homicide cases in DC as points.

+## Authors

+**Aawaj Raj Joshi**